jrbourbeau/pyunfold/docs/source/features.rst

 PyUnfold was built out of a need to facilitate statistical deconvolution in a concise and convenient, yet extensible package.
-Born within the realm of experimental high-energy physics (HEP), PyUnfold removes dependencies on HEP-specific software, instead having its foundation rest on the structure of the Python scientific computing stack.
+Born within the realm of experimental high-energy physics (HEP), PyUnfold removes dependencies on HEP-specific software, instead having its structure rest on the the Python scientific computing stack.
 This not only simplifies unfolding for the wide range of physics analyses, but also permits its implementation beyond the scope of the HEP community.